KhronosGroup/glTF/specification/2.0/README.md

 # Appendix B: BRDF Implementation

-The metallic-roughness material model is a linear blend of two BRDFs, a metallic BRDF and a dielectric BRDF.
+The metallic-roughness material model is a linear blend of two bidirectional scattering distribution functions (BRDF), a metallic BRDF and a dielectric BRDF, as introduced by [Burley (2012)](#Burley2012).
+The BRDFs share the parameters for roughness and base color.
 The blending factor `metallic` describes the metalness of the material.
-The BRDFs share the parameters for roughness and base color, following [Burley (2012): Physically-Based Shading at Disney](https://disney-animation.s3.amazonaws.com/library/s2012_pbs_disney_brdf_notes_v2.pdf).

 ```
 material = mix(dielectric_brdf, metal_brdf, metallic)
+         = (1 - metallic) * dielectric_brdf + metallic * metal_brdf
 ```

-The metal BRDF is based on a microfacet model which describes the orientation of microfacets on the surface as a statistical distribution.
-The distribution is controlled by a parameter called `roughness`, varying between 0 (smooth surface) and 1 (rough surface).
-As the blending between the two extremes does not behave linearly, like most microfacet distributions, the material's `roughness` parameter is squared before using it as the distribution's roughness.
+Usually, a material is either metallic or dielectric.
+A texture provided for `metallic` with either 1 or 0 separates metallic from dielectric regions on the mesh.
+There are situations in which there is no clear separation.
+It may happen that due to anti-alising or mip-mapping there is a portion of metal and a portion of dielectric within a texel.
+Futhermore, a material composed of several semi-transparent layers may be represented as a blend between several single-layered materials (layering via parameter blending).

+In this chapter, we will first sketch the logical structure of the material.
+We use an abstract notation that describes the material as a directed acyclic graph (DAG).
+The vertices correspond to the basic building blocks of the material model: BRDFs, mixing operators, input parameters, and constants.
+In the second part we will provide a sample implementation as a set of equations and source code for the BRDFs and mixing operators.
+In contrast to the logical structure the implementation is not normative.

+## Material Structure

+### Metals

-Metallic surfaces reflect back most of the illumination, only a small portion of the light is absorbed by the material.
-This effect is described by the Fresnel term with the wavelength-dependent refractive index and extinction coefficient.
+Metallic surfaces reflect back most of the illumination, only a small portion of the light is absorbed by the material ([Pharr et al. (2018)](#Pharr2018)).
+This effect is described by the Fresnel term `conductor_fresnel` with the wavelength-dependent refractive index and extinction coefficient.
 To make parameterization simple, the metallic-roughness material combines the two quantities into a single, user-defined color value `baseColor` that defines the reflection color at normal incidence, also referred to as `f0`.
+The reflection color at grazing incidence is called `f90`.
+It is set to 1 because the grazing angle reflectance for any material approaches pure white in the limit.
+The conductor Fresnel term modulates the contribution of a specular BRDF parameterized by the `roughness` parameter.

 ```
 metal_brdf =